 No surprise that their name gives away their functionality.
 Tilt & turn windows can be opened fully, or tilted inwards.
 The ‘tilt’ function allows for ventilation without the risk of pets or children climbing through them.
 These windows will go with most properties, but their function makes them ideal for multi-storey homes and families with young children.

-2. Choose the material of the window
+2. Choose the window material

 uPVC is often the most affordable material; however, it doesn’t lack in performance.
 The material is versatile and durable by nature and can easily achieve an energy rating of A without breaking a sweat. uPVC is also virtually maintenance-free and won’t rot or warp over time.
 These windows have an estimated lifespan of around 20-25 years.